RecipeTips.Com Home cooking tips & advice | Knowledge | Coloring Easter Eggs with Natural Dyes

 Coloring Easter Eggs with Natural Dyes

 Easter eggs can be colored using common foods that do not require purchasing an egg coloring kit and commercial dyes.
-Although the color may not be bright, it is an option for anyone wanting to color eggs organically.
+Although the color may not be as bright, it is an option for anyone wanting to color eggs naturally.

 Pink Beets or cranberries